magento/devdocs/guides/v2.1/cloud/cdn/fastly-waf-service.md

 As a managed service, the Magento WAF provides the following benefits:
 - **PCI compliance**—WAF enablement ensures that {{ site.data.var.ee }} storefronts in production environments meet PCI DSS 6.6 security requirements.
-- **Default WAF policy**—The default WAF policy, configured and maintained by Fastly provides a collection of security rules tailored to protect {{ site.data.var.ee }} projects from a wide range of attacks, including the OWASP Top Ten.
+- **Default WAF policy**—The default WAF policy, configured and maintained by Fastly, provides a collection of security rules tailored to protect {{ site.data.var.ee }} projects from a wide range of attacks, including the OWASP Top Ten.
 - **WAF onboarding and enablement**—Magento works with you to plan and schedule the WAF rollout to deploy the WAF, tune the default WAF policy in your environment, and enable the service.
 - **Operations support**—
   - Magento and Fastly set up and manage your WAF logs and alerts.